-Gorilla trekking is a magnet for many travelers, and has endlessly continued to bless the magical Rwanda with enormous number of tourists, who come just to have a glance at these mighty apes.
-Only 3 countries are lucky to be home to one of the world’s most sought after creatures, the mountain gorillas.
-These are only 1000 in number and can be found in lush jungles of south – western Uganda, Northern Rwanda and eastern D.R.
+There are over 12 habituated Rwanda gorilla families and groups in Volcanoes National Park Musanze.
+Gorilla trekking is a magnet for many travelers, and has endlessly continued to bless Rwanda with enormous number of tourists, who come just to have a glance at these mighty apes.
+Only 3 countries are lucky to be home to the mountain gorillas.
+These are slightly over 1000 in number and can only be found in lush jungles of south – western Uganda, Northern Rwanda and eastern D.R.
 Congo.

 In Uganda, travelers can meet the mountain gorillas in Bwindi Impenetrable forest national park and Mgahinga national park, in Rwanda it is carried out in Volcanoes National park while Congo it is done in Virunga national park.